Frosty77777/BACKENDassignment4/README.md

 - **Scalability**: Can easily add new features without affecting existing code
 - **Testability**: Controllers and models can be tested independently
 - **Reusability**: Middleware and controllers can be reused across routes

----

-Created as part of Assignment 3: MongoDB CRUD API with Authentication & MVC Architecture